tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 069.md

  - We rest in the temple overnight.
 Arkens body is petrified as like a saint.
  - 4 of the krew we sent to the camp returned.
 They successfully set fires to the camp, let
  - Keths krew brought us back some random bits of armor.
- - Arken2 walks in.
+ - Arken2 "[[Nox]]"walks in.
 Purple skinned tiefling, with a small beholder floating near him.
 Slender build.
  - We make our way to the Rose Theatre to go start working towards the [[Inscrutable Tower]].